ajlockwood/SSem2018-19/README.md

 	Same as SelfDestruct but deals damage based on the amount of health you are missing.

 	Damage: up to 50 + amount of health you are missing.
 Minimum 10.

+These, like other similar abilities, are meant to be progression-based unlocks in the future.
+Using detonate enough would unlock SelfDestruct, et cetera.

+Axes:

+	Creates a whirlwind of axes that surrounds you, dealing damage to enemies close to you for 4 seconds.

+	Damage: 6 per hit

 ## 4/5/19